 The more difficult and insurmountable the mystery seems, the more your reader will be curious about the ultimate answer.
 And always keep your protagonist going after the mystery.
 If they seem to stop caring, the reader will too.

 This is the part where some writers go astray.
 A great mystery is built by prolonging the suspense.
 The longer we have to wait to find out who the killer is or find out whether two characters will get together, the greater our anticipation of that reward.

 But sometimes writers try to create this delay by simply holding out on the reader and failing to share information that the characters would otherwise have known.
 This is the writing equivalent of playing keep-away with your reader while yelling “Neener neener neener” at them.

 If a character knows exactly what happened and the author is simply withholding the information from the reader, it starts to feel like a contrived way of creating a delay.
 You can get away with some small delays, but when it goes on for too long and failing to reveal the answer to the mystery doesn’t make narrative sense, the reader will know that the author is just holding out on them.

-Instead, good mysteries feature a character trying to get what they want, and we know what they know, but the truth is obscured or confusing or surprising or not what was anticipated.
-The object of desire lies just beyond their grasp, and it takes them a while to solve it.
-They might know that they’re in danger, but they don’t know what’s going on either, and we are just as unsure as they are about whether they’re going to get out alive or not.
+Instead, great mysteries feature a character trying to get what they want, and we know what they know, but the truth is obscured or confusing or surprising or not what was anticipated.
+The object of desire lies just beyond their grasp, and it takes them a bit of time to get there.

 Always deepen the mystery